 Spencer Dale is bp’s chief economist and SVP economic and energy insights.
-He manages bp’s global economics and energy insights team, providing input on economic and energy developments into the firm’s commercial and strategic decisions. bp’s economics team also produces the annual Statistical Review of World Energy and the Energy Outlook.
+He manages bp’s global economics and energy insights team, providing input on economic and energy developments into the firm’s commercial and strategic decisions. bp’s economics and energy insights team also produces the bp Energy Outlook.

 Spencer Dale joined bp as group chief economist in October 2014.
 Prior to that, he was executive director for financial stability at the Bank of England and a member of the Financial Policy Committee.
 Between 2008 and 2014, Spencer was chief economist of the Bank of England and a member of the Monetary Policy Committee.
 Spencer joined the Bank of England in 1989 and served in numerous roles, including private secretary to Mervyn King and head of economic forecasting.
 Spencer served as a senior advisor at the US Federal Reserve Board of Governors between 2006 and 2008.